 "Diskobolos," by Myron (replica); Stone sculpture.
-Location: West Wing.
+Location: Main Floor.

-Those wandering into the West Wing for an art book or quiet place to study will pass a reproduction of Myron's "Diskabolos" ("Discus Thrower"), a famous Greek sculpture circa 450 BC known for its harmony and balance.
+Those looking for a large print book, enjoying the Musto Lounge, or quietly studying can see a reproduction of Myron's "Diskabolos" ("Discus Thrower"), a famous Greek sculpture circa 450 BC known for its harmony and balance.
 Made of composite alabaster, this hand-finished piece was donated to the District of West Vancouver in 1973 by Nick Kogos.

 "Spring—Just Around the Corner" and "The Old Rail Fence," by Franz Johnston; Paintings.
-Location: West Wing.
+Location: Main Floor, Musto Lounge.

 Johnston is one of the original Group of Seven.
 Donated to the Library in memory of Herbert and Thelma Jamieson, his atmospheric watercolours depict a truly Canadian landscape.
-You'll find them just around the corner from our coffee shop.
+You'll find them on the pillar near the Assistive Services office.

 "Point Atkinson Lighthouse," by D. M. Flather; Painting.